-We are continuing to develop content on the website to support learning at home
+We have an area on the website to support learning at home

 We will be maintaining contact with families with a phone call at least once per week.
 Parents can email the class teacher or school website for additional support - we will get back to you.

 Class teachers are sending out modified targets from the EHCP for you support your child’s leanring at home, as well as providing activities and resources specific to your child and families needs.
 If you are concerned about your child’s learning, please discuss this during your phone call from school and we will address this with you.

 In addition, support and guidance for alternative arrangements for individual children can be sought from:

 If your child is entitled to free school meals you will have been sent an email to the email address that school holds for you.

 The email will contain an e code.
 You need to then redeem this code following the instructions on this Free School Meals website.